an-m1/arduinoLight/README.md

 - Add more interactive elements, such as sound effects or additional animations.
 - Save the toggle state using local storage to persist the light state across sessions.
 - Include advanced accessibility features to make the website more inclusive.
+- **Make the website work on Github Pages, instead of only locally.
+The website only runs properly locally as of Dec.
+19, 2024.**

 ---